top of page

 Those who engage in cancel culture behaviors,

-Must therefore cancel them to remove other people’s freedom to choose whether or not to accept those persons, principles, or products.
+3. Therefore, they must be canceled to remove other people’s freedom to choose whether or not to accept those persons, principles, or products.

 What happened to freedom?
 Cancel culture is ideological thought in action.
 It is mob bullying.